Upload digital objects¶

 Digital objects objects are computer files that can be uploaded into and displayed by AtoM; they can include scanned images, digital photographs, sound and moving image files, and other scanned or born-digital items.
-AtoM allows the user to link a single digital object to an archival description or an an authority record, or import multiple digital objects to new lower levels of description.
-In AtoM, there is a 1:1 relationship between a digital object and an information object - meaning every digital object must be associated with an archival description, typically at the file or item level (see level of description), or an authority record.
+AtoM allows the user to link a single digital object to an archival description, or import multiple digital objects to new lower levels of description.
+Every digital object must be associated with an archival description, typically at the file or item level (see level of description).

 At higher levels of description, the view page of a parent record will include thumbnails of all digital objects registered at lower levels.
 The thumbnails are displayed using a carousel viewer so you can easily scroll through the set using your mouse or keyboard’s arrow keys.
 Clicking on a thumbnail will redirect you to the view page for the description associated with that digital object.
 If more than 10 digital objects appear at lower levels, AtoM will display the first 10 in the carousel and provide a link to a digital object browse page to explore the rest if desired.
 For more information, see the Carousel entry in Navigation in AtoM.